TL;DR

 3. Avoid Duplicate Content

 Duplicate content can happen if your site is accessible with both http:// and https://, or with and without www.
-To fix this, use redirects or canonical tags to show search engines which URL to use.

 Common URL Mistakes to Avoid